gravitational/teleport/docs/4.3/trustedclusters.md

     The RBAC section is applicable only to Teleport Enterprise.
 The open source version does not support SSH roles.

-When a _trusting_ cluster "east" from the diagram above establishes trust with the _trusted_ cluster "main", it needs a way to configure which users from "main" should be allowed in and what permissions should they have.
+When a _trusting_ cluster "leaf" from the diagram above establishes trust with the _trusted_ cluster "root", it needs a way to configure which users from "root" should be allowed in and what permissions should they have.
 Teleport Enterprise uses _role mapping_ to achieve this.

 Consider the following:

-* Both clusters "main" and "east" have their own locally defined roles.
+* Both clusters "root" and "leaf" have their own locally defined roles.
 * Every user in Teleport Enterprise is assigned a role.
-* When creating a _trusted cluster_ resource, the administrator of "east" must define how roles from "main" map to roles on "east".
+* When creating a _trusted cluster_ resource, the administrator of "leaf" must define how roles from "root" map to roles on "leaf".
 * To update role map for an existing _trusted cluster_ delete and re-create the _trusted cluster_ with the updated role map

 ### Example

 Lets make a few assumptions for this example:

-* The cluster "main" has two roles: _user_ for regular users and _admin_ for local administrators.
+* The cluster "root" has two roles: _user_ for regular users and _admin_ for local administrators.

-* We want administrators from "main" (but not regular users!) to have restricted access to "east".
+* We want administrators from "root" (but not regular users!) to have restricted access to "leaf".
 We want to deny them access to machines with "environment=production" label.

-First, we need to create a special role for main users on "east":
+First, we need to create a special role for main users on "leaf":

 ```yaml
 # save this into main-user-role.yaml on the east cluster and execute: